Menu

 Log in

-Nomination Guidelines for 2023 - 2024
+Nomination Guidelines for 2024 - 2025

 • All MSET members are eligible to nominate or to be nominated.
 Either the nominator or the nominee must be a MSET member.
 If you need to join, you can do so by going to this link.

-Intent to Nominate: For the first phase of nominations, due February 15, 2024, only the nominee’s name and contact information is required.
+Intent to Nominate: For the first phase of nominations, due February 14, 2025, only the nominee’s name and contact information is required.

-Nominations Phase 2: The nomination packet will be due by March 31, 2024.
+Nominations Phase 2: The nomination packet will be due by March 30, 2025.
 Nominators and nominees will work together to complete the nomination packet.
 The nominator will be responsible for writing the nomination statement based on the artifacts that the nominee provides.

-MSET Award Nominations Closed
+MSET Award Nominations Open Jan.
+27th

 Each year, MSET honors educators for their outstanding use of innovative and effective practice of educational technology.
 There are three categories: Outstanding Educator Award, Outstanding Higher Ed Award, and Outstanding Leader Award.
 Winners are surprised at their place of employment in the Spring!
 Award recipients are given opportunities to participate in MSET business meetings, serve as featured speakers, and have their work highlighted.
 Each of our winners will receive a banner, a certificate, a complimentary registration for the Common Ground Conference, and a one year paid MSET Membership.